Skip to main content

 What I'd forgotten was how much of the album was borderline filler ... at least to me.
 The songs were okay, and they felt like the songs on his debut but they were just sort of "meh" while waiting for the ghood stuff to come on.

-Of course that's about as uncharitable as I get, considering when things got good, they good real good real quick.
+Of course that's about as uncharitable as I get, considering when things got good, they got real good real quick.
 A song like "You're Not Drinking Enough" still gets me, it feels like the musical bookend to "Long Way Home" from I Can't Stand Still a couple years earlier Which made sense as Danny Kortchmar helped produced both songs.
 Since I'm on the subject the entire album was produced by Danny and Greg Ladany which really did help with consistency.

 insert

 Side two opens with "Building the Perfect Beast" and all of a sudden there's a tonal shift.
-It's also a song that never clicked for me, and hearing Don sing at the absolute ceiling of his range is more irritating that impressive.
+It's also a song that never clicked for me, and hearing Don sing at the absolute ceiling of his range is more irritating than impressive.
 It only got worse from there with "All She Wants to Do Is Dance" a song so clunky and awkward it baffles me to this day how this was a top ten hit.

 However, it was "Sunset Grill" that erased any ill will.
-The song was co-written by Ben Tench (you know Benmont Tench, another Tom Petty guy) and while I have to admit some of the programmed sounds are a but dated here and there, the song itself is still so good.
+The song was co-written by Ben Tench (you know Benmont Tench, another Tom Petty guy) and while I have to admit some of the programmed sounds are a bit dated here and there, the song itself is still so good.
 Pino Palladino's fretless bass work elevates the whole song.
 Even now listening to this, all I can think of is how good this album is ... even the bits I don't care for.

 Weird.